 I Doubt Publishers Care.
 They’re Probably Just Happy Publishing Good Books.

 Here, really, is the point of this post.
 I’ve realised that the best courses do indeed do a stunning job for a proportion of their students.
 UEA can boast of the following alumni: Ian McEwan, Kazuo Ishiguro, Anne Enright, Tracy Chevalier, and plenty of others.
 Bath Spa says, ‘Two [of our recent students] were long-listed for the Man Booker Prize, three for the Orange Prize, one for the Costa Prize and one for the Guardian First Book Award.’
 Those are strikingly good achievements.

 On the other hand, I’m still sceptical.
-A minority of talented writers may bloom to a wonderful degree.
+A minority of talented writers may bloom to a wonderful degree and go on to have long writing careers.
 A large majority will, I think, end up being rejected by the industry, having quite possibly not been properly equipped with the skills that would have allowed them to thrive.